LICK OBSERVATORY IS NOW OPEN TO THE PUBLIC!

 Applying for time with the Nickel telescope requires firstly a submission of a cover sheet followed by a scientific justification.
 You can access the online cover sheets for the Nickel telescope at https://spg.ucolick.org/cgi-bin/time_apps/1m/ along with instructions on how to submit the accompanying science description.

-After submission of the cover sheet the main text of the proposal should be prepared as a PDF file and uploaded via the web page: https://spg.ucolick.org/cgi-bin/LickTAC/login.cgi
+After submission of the cover sheet the main text of the proposal should be prepared as a PDF file and uploaded via the webpage: https://spg.ucolick.org/cgi-bin/LickTAC/login.cgi

 To access this page it will be necessary to enter the cover sheet ID number that is assigned at the preceding cover sheet submission stage.
 The Shane Proposal Guidelines at: https://www.ucobservatories.org/observatory/lick-observatory/the-nickel-telescope/observer-information/ can be followed in preparing a science description for a Nickel proposal.
 In summary, this ideally comprises a Scientific Justification (up to two pages in length), Technical Remarks that specify the program objects and anticipated exposure times, an acknowledgement of any supplementary observations from other observatories that are part of the program, a review of the status of proposals awarded time at Lick Observatory telescopes in the past two years, and a list of papers from the past five years that have used data from Lick Observatory telescopes (not the Keck telescopes).
 Graduate students are encouraged to apply for Nickel time; a letter from the thesis advisor should be attached indicating that the student is in good academic standing.

-• Program or Course Title
+• Program or course title

-• Brief course or program description (1-2 paragraphs)
+• Brief course description (1-2 paragraphs)

 • Number of students and educational level